NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 13.md

 Since Judas kept the money-bag, some thought that Jesus was telling him, "Buy what we need for the festival," or that he should give something to the poor.

 ###### 30
 After receiving the piece of bread, he immediately left.
-And it was night.The New Command
+And it was night.

+### The New Command

 ###### 31
-When he had left, Jesus said, **"Now the Son of Man** **is glorified, and God is glorified** docker-credential-ecr-login docker-credential-osxkeychain him.**
+When he had left, Jesus said, **"Now the Son of Man** **is glorified, and God is glorified in him.**

 ###### 32
 **If God is glorified in him,** **God will also glorify him in himself and will glorify him at once.**